behnam2014/ssoar-gold-standard/README.md

     * There is a reference section at end of these papers.
 * [3-German_papers_with_footnote](3-German_papers_with_footnote)
     * In this folder there is 20 papers in German language.
-    * These papers have references in footnote.
+    * These papers have some references as a footnote.
 * [4-References_extracted_from_Layout](4-References_extracted_from_Layout)
     * In this folder there is 117 papers in German language.
     * These papers are the second group of papers in German language which have a reference section at end of paper.